"Not a sequel... not a prequel... but an equal."

 - Eagleland: Denton is striving to be a commercialized embodiment of Type 1.
 "You'll find happy hearts and smiling faces/And tolerance for the ethnic races/In Denton."

-- The Eighties: Very early Eighties, most notably in the new wave and punk stylings of the songs.
+- The Eighties: Very early Eighties, most obviously in the new wave and punk stylings of the songs.

 - The Eleven O'Clock Number: "Duel Duet".